 Introduction to Project Management Life Cycle

-According to PMI, a project is defined as temporary with definite beginning and end in time.
+According to PMI, a project is defined as temporary with a definite beginning and end in time.
 Also, the project is unique without routine operation and meant to meet the singular goal with a specific set of operations.
 PMI further defines project management as the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.

 Phases of Project Management Life cycle